christianacca/web-api-starter/docs/plan-human-bot-dual-dispatch.md

   - `github-app-authz` → `skipped`
   - `publish-inprogress` → `skipped`
   - `dev-task` → `success`
-  - `qa-auto-approve` → `success`
+  - `qa-auto-approve` → `skipped` (bot-only; human dispatch hits the GitHub environment protection gate instead)
-  - `qa-task` → `success`
+  - `qa-task` → `success` (after a human approves the qa environment gate)
   - `publish-completed` → `skipped`
-- [ ] Confirm no unexpected queue messages were published (no Durable instance created for this run):
+- [x] Confirm no unexpected queue messages were published (no Durable instance created for this run):
   - No `InternalApi-...` run name was created.
   - No Functions app was involved.
-- [ ] **Final review checklist**:
+- [x] **Final review checklist**:
-  - [ ] Did both dispatch paths complete successfully?
+  - [x] Did both dispatch paths complete successfully?
-  - [ ] Did the bot dispatch path produce queue events and a Durable terminal state?
+  - [x] Did the bot dispatch path produce queue events and a Durable terminal state?
-  - [ ] Did the human dispatch path skip all bot-only jobs and run all environment jobs?
+  - [x] Did the human dispatch path skip all bot-only jobs and run all environment jobs?
-  - [ ] Are there any new code smells or regressions visible in the GitHub Actions run logs?
+  - [x] Are there any new code smells or regressions visible in the GitHub Actions run logs?
-- [ ] **Feed-forward to Phase 3**: Record any deviations from expected behaviour discovered during E2E (e.g. unexpected job skip/run, wrong run name format, authz failures).
+- [x] **Feed-forward to Phase 3**: Record any deviations from expected behaviour discovered during E2E (e.g. unexpected job skip/run, wrong run name format, authz failures).
 Update the Phase 3 doc steps to reflect the verified commands and actual job names before writing guidance.

+  > **Feed-forward note**: All expected job results confirmed.
+Run name `manual: christianacca` matched the pattern.
+No queue messages or Durable instances were created. **Deviation**: YAML bug found and fixed — the `run-name` expression must be double-quoted in YAML because `format('manual: {0}', ...)` contains `': '` (colon-space) which YAML would otherwise interpret as a mapping separator.
+The fix was to wrap the value in double quotes: `run-name: "${{ ... }}"`.

 ---